 The very first Tylenol recall, in 1982, set the standard for drug recalls.
 Seven people in Chicago had died, and their deaths were linked to cyanide-laced Extra Strength Tylenol.
 The manufacturer recalled 31 million bottles within a week.
 The manufacturer discovered an intentional contamination and acted swiftly to prevent further harm.
 That was back in the halcyon days for Johnson and Johnson, when it really was viewed as the gold standard for drug companies that did things the right way and still made money hand over fist.
 That now seems like lifetimes ago now for J&J. I can’t emphasis the point enough.
 In a dog bites man type story, even the Wall Street Journal has taken to mocking J&J for its endless recalls.

-You can argue that many of these recalls had little to do with patient safety.
+Perhaps many of these recalls had little to do with patient safety.
 Fair enough.
 But where there is smoke, there is often fire.
 If you are not taking care of the product, it is symptomatic of a larger disease.
-These recalls made it easy to believe that J&J was not minding the store when it comes to advising people of the risk of liver related injury with Tylenol.
+These recalls made it easy to believe that J&J was not minding the store in advising people of the risk of liver-related injury with Tylenol.

 Tylenol Liver Injuries

 Johnson & Johnson has been well aware of the propensity for people using Tylenol to suffer from liver problems.
 Acetaminophen, including Tylenol, is estimated to be responsible for over half of all liver failures in the United States.
 These injuries have been shown to occur even at the allowed dosage, as instructed by Johnson & Johnson on the label.
 Many Tylenol products contain too much active ingredient, which causes significant risks to users.

 - Loss of appetite

 - Pain in the right side of the stomach